overview

 For our final direction (the poster in the middle!), we focused on colour treating contrasting images with a tertiary colour scheme.
 We worked with a sharp typeface that complements the diagonal cutouts of the images, creating continuity.

-I proposed FK Grotesk Bold was used for its sharp corners to complement the loud tone of voice established throughout the microsite.
+I proposed the use of FK Grotesk Bold for its sharp corners to complement the loud tone of voice established throughout the microsite.
 Through the use of different weights, a distinct, yet subtle contrast is displayed.